 He’s the only seiyuu that has been part of more than 5 seiyuu units since his debut.

 Usually seiyuu kind of experiment releasing something under a unit – to basically do fanservice for their fans as well as a way to use their popularity as a means to boost sales and overall payout.

 OnoD never shied away from singing – just look for his credited character songs performances (it amounts to an insane 50+ credits).

 HEAVENS, D.A.T, MOB, CABA, Kitakore, Hiroshi Kamiya + Daisuke Ono, these are all the units he’s been active in the past two years besides his work as a seiyuu and his solo singing career.

 We’ll kick off with his solo career and then dive into each of those units.

-In 2007 only a handful of seiyuu ventured into the music business (Tatsuhisa Suzuki, Kishow Taniyama, Showtaro Morikubo, Mamoru Miyano and Naozumi Takahashi) so albums/singles didn’t hit the roof on ORICON like they do nowadays – that it’s common for a seiyuu to make a solo debut, Hinemosu was one of those albums that didn’t chart well.
+In 2007 only a handful of seiyuu ventured into the music business (Tatsuhisa Suzuki, Kishow Taniyama, Showtaro Morikubo, Mamoru Miyano, and Naozumi Takahashi) so albums/singles didn’t hit the roof on ORICON as they do nowadays – that it’s common for a seiyuu to make a solo debut, Hinemosu was one of those albums that didn’t chart well.